w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 ---
-id: doc-maintain-guides-validator-community
-title: Validator Community Overview
+title: Validator Community Guide
-sidebar_label: Validator Community Overview
-description: An extensive guide to help you start and build a validator community.
+description: Learn strategies to build a validator community, attract nominations, and establish trust within the Polkadot ecosystem.
-keywords: [validator, community, reputation, nominations]
-slug: ../maintain-guides-validator-community
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"